 - Letter grade achieved: The listed grade on your transcript can influence whether a course will be awarded credit.
 Generally speaking, a grade of “C” or better (or “Pass” in a Pass/Fail system) has a good chance of transferring successfully.

 - Course material covered: Course-by-course transfer credits from regionally or nationally accredited institutions are evaluated on course content.
 Most courses that are comparable in content will be accepted.
-Typically this means “general education” courses like English Composition or Algebra tend to align with Rasmussen College course standards more easily than highly specialized courses, but there can be exceptions.
+Typically this means “general education” courses like English Composition or Algebra tend to align with Rasmussen University course standards more easily than highly specialized courses, but there can be exceptions.

 - How long ago the course was taken: Courses that are more than 5 years old may not be eligible to transfer—particularly if they’re focused on specialized material.
 General education credits may be considered for transfer regardless of completion date.

-- The overall number of credits you’re hoping to transfer: While it might not be a common scenario for transfer students, Rasmussen College programs do have a hard cap on the overall percentage of a program that can be fulfilled by transfer credits.1
+- The overall number of credits you’re hoping to transfer: While it might not be a common scenario for transfer students, Rasmussen University programs do have a hard cap on the overall percentage of a program that can be fulfilled by transfer credits.1

-- Credit hours assigned to transferred course: The number of credit hours tied to the course you’re hoping to transfer will matter—for instance, a 2 credit hour English course will not fulfill a 3 credit hour English course at Rasmussen College.
+- Credit hours assigned to transferred course: The number of credit hours tied to the course you’re hoping to transfer will matter—for instance, a 2 credit hour English course will not fulfill a 3 credit hour English course at Rasmussen University.

 - The program you’re pursuing: Programs in the School of Design, School of Technology, School of Nursing, School of Health Sciences plus the Law Enforcement Program in Minnesota are subject to additional transfer credit guidelines that can be found in the Course Catalog.